Facelift for Washington, D.C.

 You should expect to need a few days of downtime as your body begins the healing process, and you may experience swelling or bruising for a few weeks.
 If you are uncomfortable, your surgeon may prescribe medication for pain management.

-How Long Will a Facelift Last?
+How Long Will Facelift Results Last?

 The answer is as individual as you are.
 While surgery can turn back the clock, it does not stop aging.
 Facial aging will continue at a normal rate for you.
 Some patients begin to consider a second facelift in six to ten years, while many patients never have a second procedure.

-Procedures Commonly Performed with a Facelift
+Which Procedures Are Commonly Performed With a Facelift?

 Your facelift procedure should be custom-designed for you.
 In our experience, every facelift is a unique combination.
-For many patients, facelift surgery often includes a neck lift or combination of procedures that focus on the lower face, jawline, and neck.
-For others, aging is most apparent in the upper and lower eyelids, cheeks, and brow, so their treatment plan would focus on refreshing those areas of the face.
+For many patients, facelift surgery includes a neck lift or combination of procedures that focus on the lower face, jawline, and neck.
+For others, aging is most apparent in the upper and lower eyelids, cheeks, and brow, so their treatment plan focuses on refreshing those areas of the face.